hanakslr/hanakslr-site/src/assets/posts/rust-wasm.md

 Note in `Cargo.toml` that when working with `web-sys`, there is nearly nothing included in the default package - everything is behind a feature.

-This code is really only specific to drawing spirographs and is pretty compact so I don't have much more to say about it.
+This code is really only specific to drawing spirographs and is pretty compact so I don't have much more to say about it until the end on performance considerations.

 ```github
 {